 Here is a nice link on BDD- https://www.atlassian.com/blog/software-teams/making-the-shift-to-behavior-driven-development

-Overall cucumber takes a big effort to ensure the tests can be read and written by stakeholders themselves.
-This feature file written in Gherkin is the signed off document form the stakeholders to development and testing team.
+The overall cucumber takes a big effort to ensure the tests can be read and written by stakeholders themselves.
+This feature file written in Gherkin is the signed-off document form the stakeholders to the development and testing team.

 What is objectives of using cucumber in BDD?

 - Validate if the right system is being built.